 "The union is spearheading this labor movement, and that’s the way I’m putting it out," Fitch said.
 "We’re inviting everyone who is blessed with a job, roof over their head, and food to feed their families to get on board.
 It’s Minnesota taking care of our own – no politics and no corporate backing."

-Fitch said they need $25,000 to establish an endowment, and they just hit that goal a few weeks ago.
+Fitch said they needed $25,000 to establish an endowment.

 Marching to the State Fairgrounds

 The walk was originally scheduled from April 4 to May 4 but has since been changed to Aug.
 2 through Sept.
-1 because of some scheduling conflicts, Fitch told KSTP.com on Thursday.
+1 because of some scheduling conflicts.
 The date change will give the group more time to come up with fundraising and establish a marketing campaign.

 During the Minnesota Miracle walk, Fitch will follow Highway 53 from International Falls to Duluth and then Highway 61 from Duluth to the Twin Cities.
 Community members are invited to join the walk at any point and continue for as long as they can.
 He’s expected to arrive at the Minnesota State Fairgrounds on Monday, Sept.
 1.